vasurya/Readability_Java/README.md

 ## The program in action, divided into simplified steps

 - Step 1
-  -Take the name of the text file to be analyzed from the command line argument -Load the text from the file using Scanner class
+  - Take the name of the text file to be analyzed from the command line argument
+  - Load the text from the file using Scanner class

 - Step 2
   - Separate text into sentences using BreakIterator and store the number of sentences in a variable.